kovidgoyal/kitty/docs/desktop-notifications.rst

 If no notification id was specified ``i=0`` will be used.
 If ``a=report`` is specified and the notification is activated/clicked on then both the activation report and close notification are sent.
+If the notification is updated then the close event is not sent unless the updated notification also requests a close notification.

 .. note:: On macOS the OS does not supply notification closed events to applications.
 As such close events must be implemented